 Streamline 203(k) Loan

 A streamline 203(k) loan, or limited loan, is frequently utilized for homes that require fewer repairs.
 It provides home buyers or homeowners with a maximum of $35,000 for renovations.
-No minimum cost requirement is attached, and applications may be simpler to process due to the lower sums borrowed under the terms of these loans.
+No minimum cost requirement is attached, and applications may be simpler to process due to the lower sums borrowed under the terms of this type of loan.
 Keep in mind that you won’t be able to roll major structural repairs into the sums that you wish to borrow.

 Standard 203(k) Loan